 #3 – War

-U2 streamlined the post-punk of their first two records to an arena ready sound on War.
-‘Sunday Bloody Sunday’ and ‘New Year’s Day’ are the best known song, but it’s full of great material, like ‘Seconds’, the urgent ‘Two Hearts Beat As One’, and the closing Psalm ’40’.
+U2 streamlined the post-punk of their first two records to an arena-ready sound on War.
+‘Sunday Bloody Sunday’ and ‘New Year’s Day’ are the best known songs, but it’s full of great material, like ‘Seconds’, the urgent ‘Two Hearts Beat As One’, and the closing Psalm ’40’.

 #2 – Boy

 U2 were great out of the gate, as their debut album testifies.
 The raw post-punk sound of Boy is less rigid than you’d expect from the band’s other material, and it’s full of great, overlooked material.
-Opener ‘I Will Follow’ is the best known song, but I prefer the epic double punch of ‘An Cath Dubh’ and ‘Into The Heart’ and the raw ‘Out Of Control’.
+Opener ‘I Will Follow’ is the best known song, but I prefer the soaring double punch of ‘An Cath Dubh’ and ‘Into The Heart’, and the rawness of ‘Out Of Control’.

 #1 – The Joshua Tree